xaibandala/portfolio-V5/README.md

   - Make sure your Supabase configuration in the `.env` file is correct and the server has been restarted.
   - Clear your browser cache and try again.

-## 📝 Usage & Credits

-We would appreciate it if you decide to use this project.
-Please include proper credit when using it.
-Thank you\! 🙏

-## 📞 Contact

-If you have any questions or need help with the setup, feel free to reach out\!

   - Website: [xai.bandala.vercel.app/](xai.bandala.vercel.app/)
   - GitHub: